-Eligible students from South Texas College of Law or one of the partner schools in the Consortium for Innovative Legal education may enroll for a full semester in an ABA approved cooperative exchange program at the University of Aarhus School of Law.
+Eligible students from Houston College of Law or one of the partner schools in the Consortium for Innovative Legal education may enroll for a full semester in an ABA approved cooperative exchange program at the University of Aarhus School of Law.

 PROSPECTIVE STUDENTS CLICK HERE